eaobao/Presences/README.md

   will then go through each one and remove the files containing the language you inputted from the cache.
-- You will then be prompted to select a mode, afterwards you might get asked some aditional information to finalize your filter.
+- You will then be prompted to select a mode, afterwards you might get asked some additional information to finalize your filter.
-- Then at last you will be asked to fill in you translations.
+- Then at last you will be asked to fill in your translations.
 (You can type "skip" to skip)
 - To stop at any time, hit `ctrl+c` or type `stop`.